OSGeo/gdal/doc/source/programs/gdalwarp.rst

     Force the use of vertical shift.
-This option is generally not necessary, except when using an explicit coordinate transformation (:option:`-ct`), and not specifying an explict source and target SRS.
+This option is generally not necessary, except when using an explicit coordinate transformation (:option:`-ct`), and not specifying an explicit source and target SRS.

     .. versionadded:: 3.4